tduplantis83/SpringMVCFilmCRUD/README.md

 There are controller methods for mapping each aspect of the program to their appropriate pages and methods.
 The following are each page of the program:

-filmCrate.jsp: filmCrate page displays a form for each of the films attributes.
+filmCreate.jsp: filmCrate page displays a form for each of the films attributes.
 The user is required to enter all data in crating a film so the database does not have incomplete data.
 The film is then added to the database.

 filmDelete.jsp: filmDelete removes a film from the database.
 Only films created by the user have the option to delete.